Aiming for gold, earning the Schützenschnur

 |0

-This work, Aiming for gold, earning the Schützenschnur [Image 1 of 5], by Abigail Meyer, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Aiming for gold, earning the Schützenschnur, by Abigail Meyer, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT